websiteseba0/wordpress-css/README.md

-# wordpress-css
+# 🎨 WordPress & Elementor CSS Snippets – Ultimate Collection

+A free, constantly updated collection of battle-tested CSS codes and snippets for **WordPress** and **Elementor**.
+A curated set of ready-to-use solutions to quickly enhance your website's design without installing plugins.

 Personal repository of CSS snippets I use while building WordPress websites for my clients.
 My stack is based on Elementor as main framework.
 I don't use standard templates but creating everything from scratch.
 Empty WordPress looks quite shitty, so over years I created repository of **CSS fix patches** that solve most of visual problems while using pure [Elementor PRO](https://elementor.com/products/website-builder/).

-# 🎨 WordPress & Elementor CSS Snippets – Ultimate Collection

-A free, constantly updated collection of battle-tested CSS codes and snippets for **WordPress** and **Elementor**.
-A curated set of ready-to-use solutions to quickly enhance your website's design without installing plugins.

 ## 📑 Table of Contents
 - [Why use these snippets?](#why-use-these-snippets)